ocadotechnology/aimmo/CONTRIBUTING.md

 * To manually test things and run the project, `./run` in the root.

 ## Great, you can **commit**, open a **Pull Request**, and we'll **review** it...

-* Then you can commit!
-On a new branch for a new Pull Request please.
-* If your commit resolves a GitHub issue, please include “fixes #123” in the commit message.
-* Then you can push to your forked repo, and create a pull request from your branch to ocadotechnology's master branch.
-* Some tests will run automatically: Travis will run the automated tests, coverage will test the test coverage.
-Please fix found issues, then repush on your branch - it will rerun the tests.
+Before you merge:
+- Your PR should be connected to a corresponing ZenHub issue.
+- All required status checks must pass.
+- Add documentation if necessary

 * Do not accept a PR yourself - at least someone else should review your code and approve it first.
-* Some old PRs will need to see the branch rebased on the current master
-* When a PR is accepted, **congrats!** It will be merged on master.
+* When a PR is accepted, **congrats! 🎉** It will be merged on development.

 ## Some conventions to keep in mind...
 We follow PEP8 convention quite strictly however we do make a few exceptions to this rule.
 They are as follows: